 How to File a CP Lawsuit for Your Child

 When you work with Sokolove Law, your cerebral palsy lawyers can handle every step of the legal process on your behalf, so you can focus on what matters most — your family.

-Filing a cerebral palsy lawsuit usually includes both a medical team and a legal team.
-The medical team will learn about your experience, retrieve your medical records, and answer your questions, while your legal team handles the legal process on your behalf.
+Filing cerebral palsy lawsuits usually include both a medical team and a legal team.
+The medical team will learn about your experience, retrieve your medical records, and answer your questions, while your legal team works to build your case and secure compensation.